 Prick Up Your Ears (1987)

-This film is the story of the spectacular life and violent death of British playwright Joe Orton.
-In his teens, Orton is befriended by the older, more reserved Kenneth Halliwell, and while the two begin a relationship, it's fairly obvious that it's not all about sex.
-Orton loves the dangers of bath-houses and liaisons in public restrooms; Halliwell, not as charming or attractive as Orton, doesn't fare so well in those environs.
-While both long to become writers, it is Orton who achieves fame - his plays "Entertaining Mr. Sloane" and "Loot" become huge hits in London of the sixties, and he's even commissioned to write a screenplay for the Beatles.
+This movie is the story of the spectacular life and violent death of British playwright Joe Orton (Gary Oldman).
+In his teens, Orton is befriended by the older, more reserved Kenneth Halliwell (Alfred Molina), and while the two begin a relationship, it's fairly obvious that it's not all about sex.
+Orton loves the dangers of bath-houses and liaisons in public restrooms; Halliwell, not as charming or attractive as Orton, doesn't fare so well in those environments.
+While both long to become writers, it is Orton who achieves fame.
+His plays "Entertaining Mr. Sloane" and "Loot" become huge hits in London of the sixties, and he's even commissioned to write a screenplay for the Beatles.
 But Orton's success takes him farther from Halliwell, whose response ended both his life and the life of the up-and-coming playwright.